Reducing Rouquier Complexes: Introduction

 \subsection{Diagrammatic Hecke category}

-As we mentioned, Rouquier complexes are certain objects of the homotopy category of the Hecke category.
+As we mentioned, Rouquier complexes are certain objects of the homotopy category of the Hecke category $\D$.
 The original definition was in terms of Soergel bimodules.
-In this paper we will use the diagrammatic presentation of the category due to Elias and Williamson \cite{EW}.
+In this paper we will use the diagrammatic presentation of $\D$ due to Elias and Williamson \cite{EW}.

 The generating objects, denoted $B_s$, correspond to simple reflections, and are represented as colored points (one color for each $s\in S$).
 Products between these generators are called \emph{Bott-Samelson} objects.
-They correspond to words and are represented by sequences of points in a line.
+They correspond to words and are represented by sequences of colored points on a line.
 The morphisms between Bott-Samelson objects are described by certain \emph{diagrams} inside the strip $\mathbb{R}\times [0,1]$.
-Namely, these are planar graphs obtained from some generating vertices, that connect the sequences of colored points corresponding to the source and the target, identified by some relations.
-This \emph{diagrammatic} Hecke category is available for any Coxeter system, equipped with a \emph{realization} $\mathfrak{h}$ (i.e.\ a finite rank representation over the coefficient ring satisfying certain properties).
-For more detail see \S\,\ref{sec_diagHeck} below.
+Roughly, these are equivalence classes (with respect to certain relations) of planar graphs, obtained from some generating vertices, that connect the sequences of points corresponding to the source and the target.
+This \emph{diagrammatic} Hecke category is available for any Coxeter system, equipped with a \emph{realization} (i.e.\ a finite rank representation over the coefficient ring satisfying certain properties).
+For more details see \S \ref{sec_diagHeck} below.
 Under certain conditions this category is equivalent to that of Soergel bimodules and has a geometric counterpart, when $W$ is a Weyl group, given by equivariant parity sheaves on the corresponding flag variety.

-Let us pass to the homotopy category.
-For any $s\in S$, the standard and costandard complexes $F_s$ and $F_{s}^{-1}$ are defined as
+Let us pass to the homotopy category $\K(\D)$.
+For any $s\in S$, the standard and costandard complexes $F_s$ and $F_{s}^{-1}$ are defined as:

-where the numbers in the middle row denote the cohomological degree in $\Kb(\D)$.
-Then Rouquier complexes are are all possible products between the $F_{s}^{\pm 1}$'s.
+where the only non-zero morphisms are represented by their diagrams in $\D$ and the numbers in the middle row denote the cohomological degree in $\K(\D)$.
+Rouquier complexes are all the possible tensor products between the $F_{s}^{\pm 1}$'s.